alexandrialim/stock-forecaster/README.md

-# stock-forcaster
+# stock-forecaster
-A simple stock forcaster that utilizes tsla stock price data from yahoo finance
+A simple stock forecaster that utilizes tsla stock price data from yahoo finance
 Limitations: will only forecast the price of Tesla 30 days into the future